salesforce/lobster-pot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/salesforce/lobster-pot)

+## Purpose

+The purpose of this software is to scan all code pushed into one or more Github Organisations, to search for secrets, and report any findings into a Slack channel.

 ## Demo

 ![demo](docs/medias/demo.gif)

-## Naming

-Naming is hard.
-We needed to have an image of something that is waiting for secrets to be trapped, and discovered, and as a result, "Lobster Pot" came to mind.

-## Purpose
+## Origins

-The purpose of this software is to scan all code pushed into one or more Github Organisations, to search for secrets, and report to Slack any findings.

-It has been originally created by [Etienne Stalmans](https://github.com/staaldraad) and has been updated and maintained by the Platform Security Team.
+It has been originally created by [Etienne Stalmans](https://github.com/staaldraad) and has been modularized and extended by the Platform Security Team.

 It is actively used in various Github organisations under the Salesforce Enterprise plan.